Cerys Matthews

 Cerys Elizabeth Matthews (/ˈkɛrɪs/; born 11 April 1969) is a Welsh singer, songwriter, author, and broadcaster.
 She was a founding member of Welsh rock band Catatonia and a leading figure in the "Cool Cymru" movement of the late 1990s.

 Matthews now hosts a weekly music show on BBC Radio 6 Music, a weekly blues show on BBC Radio 2, and from 2021-2024 co-hosted a weekly show on BBC Radio 4, Add To Playlist, which won the Prix Italia and Prix Europa 2022.
 She also makes documentaries for television and radio and was a roving reporter for The One Show.

-She founded "The Good Life Experience", a festival of culture and the great outdoors in Flintshire in 2014, and is author of Hook, Line and Singer, published by Penguin Books, and children's stories Tales from the Deep and Gelert, A Man's Best Friend, published by Gomer.
+She founded The Good Life Experience, a festival of culture and the great outdoors in Flintshire in 2014, and is author of Hook, Line and Singer, and Where the Wild Cooks Go, both published by Penguin Books, and children's stories Tales from the Deep and Gelert, A Man's Best Friend, published by Gomer.
 Matthews' illustrated version of Dylan Thomas's Under Milk Wood was published, in November 2022, by Weidenfeld & Nicolson.
+In 2024 Cerys Matthews published a new collection of Dylan Thomas poems Out of Chaos Comes Bliss, some previously unpublished, with notes, through Pushkin Press.

 Early life

 Matthews was born in Cardiff, the second of four siblings.
 The family relocated to Swansea when she was seven.
-She went to Bryn Y Mor Welsh language school until 11 years of age.
+She went to Ysgol Bryn y Môr Welsh language school until 11 years of age.
 She later attended St Michael's School, Llanelli and Fishguard Comprehensive School, when she lived in the Pembrokeshire village of Trefin, and Bryanston School, an independent school in Dorset, England.

 She has cited her childhood heroes as being Pippi Longstocking and writers William Butler Yeats and Dylan Thomas.

 Matthews learned to play the guitar at the age of nine, sang Welsh folk songs and taught herself traditional songs from all over the world, including blues and Irish folk songs.
 She was a member of the West Glamorgan Youth Orchestra.
 She had a stint in Spain as a nanny, where she learned to speak Catalan.